jaicab/jaicab.github.io/_posts/2016-03-11-frontend-design.md

 ---

-title: "Frontend design"
+title: Frontend design
-meta: "You don't have to be a developer.
+meta: You don't have to be a developer.
 You don't have to be a designer.
-If you feel like you are in the middle of the two, you probably are a frontend desginer"
+If you feel like you are in the middle of the two, you probably are a frontend desginer.

 ---